martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 * Ensure sufficient time and resources to adequately prepare an alternative.

-These remedies are listed in approximate declining order of preference.
+The following remedies are listed in approximate declining order of preference.

 ## Relocation